 Microsoft SQL Server is the backbone of many businesses.
 An outage can result in an inability to operate and a loss of revenue.
-Whether you host SQL Server instances in an on-premises data center, in the cloud, or with a hybrid approach that leverages both, it’s critical to make sure that it’s highly available at all times.
+Whether you host SQL Server instances in an on-premises data center, in the cloud, or with a hybrid approach that leverages both, it’s critical to ensure SQL Server resilience.
+Here’s how to make sure that it’s highly available at all times.

 We took a “belt-and-suspenders” approach in developing this PVD to make it as impactful as possible.
 Several components provide the highest levels of data protection, availability, and flexibility.
 We’ve meticulously tested and proven all the pieces to work together seamlessly and intuitively.
 That said, you can choose to deploy only a subset of them to protect your SQL Server environment.
 For example, if you’re using only on-premises resources today, you might deploy just the on-premises solution components from the PVD.
 And if you decide to expand to the cloud in the future, you’ll have a guide to follow to simplify integration.

 The compute portion of the architecture is built on a VMware vSphere cluster stretched across two data centers.
 A Microsoft Windows Server Failover Cluster is built using VMs in this cluster, to create one or more SQL Server Failover Cluster Instances (SQLFCI).
 YOu can quickly migrate SQL Server roles to different VMs in the failover cluster.

 Two FlashArray//X90 systems are configured in an ActiveCluster™.
 This approach synchronously replicates data between the two arrays.
 The hosts can connect to the arrays in two different ways:

 - In a uniform configuration, hosts are connected simultaneously to both arrays.
 Multipathing software chooses paths to the local array preferentially over paths to the remote array.
 If the local paths become unavailable, the hosts simply use the paths to the other array without missing a beat.